Professional practice

 Bibek has a broad commercial practice specialising in commercial litigation & arbitration, banking & finance, civil fraud, commercial employment disputes and shipping.
 He has a particular interest in cases involving financial, quantitative or statistical elements.

-He has acted and appeared, both led and unled, in a wide spectrum of commercial and employment disputes in the Commercial Court, the King’s Bench and Chancery Divisions of the High Court, the Court of Appeal and the Employment Tribunal.
-In arbitration, he has appeared or advised in proceedings under HKIAC, ICC, LCIA, LMAA, SICC and UNCITRAL rules, seated both in London and abroad.
-Bibek also has substantial experience of arbitration-related court applications.
+He has acted and appeared, both led and unled, in a wide spectrum of disputes in the Commercial Court, the King’s Bench and Chancery Divisions of the High Court, the Court of Appeal and the Employment Tribunal.
+In arbitration, he has appeared or advised in proceedings under HKIAC, ICC, LCIA, LMAA, SIAC and UNCITRAL rules, seated both in London and abroad.
+Bibek also has substantial experience of arbitration-related court applications and applications for interim relief, including freezing orders, interim injunctions and anti-suit injunctions.

 He has been described in recent directory editions as ‘a major asset to any litigation team’, ‘very bright’, ‘hard working and diligent’ who is ‘a pleasure to work with’, ‘provides clear and cogent advice on often complicated and novel issues’, ‘excellent with clients’ and ‘always stays calm under pressure,’ (Legal 500 2023, 2024).